Amy Robsart: Family

 Amy Robsart, looking at the portrait of Leicester by E.C.
 Barnes.
 Fantasy portrait of Amy Robsart dressed in the colours of the Robsart coat of arms, green and yellow, or Vert and Or.

-Amy Robsart was the daughter of Sir John Robsart of Syderstone (d.1557) and his wife, Elizabeth Scott (d.1549), daughter of John Scott, of Camberwell in Surrey.
-From her mother's first marriage to Roger Appleyard of Stanfield (d.1528) Amy had four half-siblings, John Appleyard, Philip, who married Mary Shelton and was a Member of Parliament, Anne, who married James Bigos, esquire, Frances, who married William Flowerdew, and Bridget.
+Amy Robsart was the daughter of Sir John Robsart of Syderstone and his wife, Elizabeth Scott, daughter of John Scott, of Camberwell in Surrey.
+From her mother's first marriage to Roger Appleyard of Stanfield Amy had four half-siblings, John Appleyard, Philip, who married Mary Shelton and was a Member of Parliament, Anne, who married James Bigos, esquire, Frances, who married William Flowerdew, and Bridget.
 Through their son Anthony Flowerdew of Hethersett in Norfolk and his wife Martha Stanley of Scottow in Norfolk, Amy Robsart is the great-aunt of Temperance Flowerdew.

-Amy Robsart's paternal grandparents were Theoderick (Terry) Robsart and Elizabeth (d.
-20 November 1535), daughter of Sir Thomas Kerdeston of Syderstone.
+Amy Robsart's paternal grandparents were Theoderick (Terry) Robsart and Elizabeth, daughter of Sir Thomas Kerdeston of Syderstone.

 Her half-brother Arthur Robsart was the illegitimate son of her father Sir John Robsart, and married Margaret, daughter of Sir Arthur Hopton.

-Memorial tile
+Memorial

-Floor slab to Amy Robsart, wife of Robert Dudley, in St. Mary The Virgin Church located in the High Street, Oxford city centre.
+Floor slab to Amy Robsart, wife of Robert Dudley, in the University Church of St Mary the Virgin in the High Street, Oxford.

-Amy was buried in the chancel of St. Mary's Church, Oxford, but her grave has been lost.
+Amy was buried in the chancel of the University Church of St Mary the Virgin in the High Street, Oxford, but her grave has been lost.
 Professor Ian Aird wrote: "The exact site of Amy’s grave has never been known, though in the contemporary account it was said to have been at the east end of the church of St. Mary the Virgin in Oxford."

-A memorial tile in the church, however, pays tribute to her:
+A memorial slab in the church floor, added much later, says: